 Another big reason that I have only just started making laundry soap at home is that I am busy and don’t have the time or desire to be a mad scientist mixing several ingredients together to finally end up with laundry soap at the end.
 Having a recipe that I can follow with minimal ingredients and that makes my life easier while also saving money was just the perfect solution for my problem.

 Yes!
 Yes, it does.
-In fact, I love how my laundry is clean, free of chemicals and also smells of whatever essential oils I decide to add to my laundry soap recipe.
+In fact, I love how my laundry is clean, free of chemicals and also smells of whatever essential oils I decided to add to my laundry soap recipe.

 2. Dryer Sheets